As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Or Maybe On A Shelf?

-The idea sounds absurd at first.
+I know; this idea sounds absurd at first.
 Storing a gardening machine on a shelf seems impossible.
 But when you see the image above, you’ll realize it’s actually doable, and it’s a really great idea!

-If you want to keep your lawnmower inside and away from mother nature, storing it on a shelf in your basement or garage is an excellent end to your dilemma.
-However, bear in mind that the rack should be strong and stable enough to hold your mower.
-If you need to, hire a handyman to install some shelves for you.
+However, bear in mind that the rack should be strong and stable enough to hold your lawn mower.
+If you need to, I suggest you hire a handyman to install some shelves for you.

 How About On A Table?